ropensci/roweb3/content/blog/2023-05-17-scheduling-mastodon/index.md

 Up [until this past year](/blog/2022/11/16/mastodon-en/) most of this work was focused on Twitter and because we want to reach an international audience, we used Tweetdeck to schedule posts for different timezones[^1].
+Being able to see when posts were queued was also important for us as a team to better plan our post timing.

 [^1]: I already get up early for the European Central Coworking session and am lazy enough not to want to get up even earlier just to tweet the 1-hr reminder!